-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-1 Organizational details Crown Castle International Corp. is a publicly held corporation that operates as a real estate investment trust (REIT) for U.S. federal income tax purposes.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-1 Organizational details Crown Castle Inc. is a publicly held corporation, which operates as a real estate investment trust (REIT) for US federal income tax purposes.
 Our headquarters are located at 8020 Katy Freeway in Houston, Texas.
 We operate in the United States.
-2021 Form 10-K, Item 1 Business (p.
-4) and Item 2 Properties (p.
-25) 2-2 Entities included in the organization's sustainability reporting Our sustainability and financial reporting is done on a consolidated basis.
-2021 Form 10-K, Exhibit 21 Schedule of significant subsidiaries (p.
-97) 2-3 Reporting period, frequency and contact point The reporting period for our sustainability and financial reporting is January 1 through December 31.
+2022 Form 10-K, Item 1 (Business) and Item 2 (Properties) 2-2 Entities included in the organization's sustainability reporting Our sustainability and financial reporting is done on a consolidated basis.
+2022 Form 10-K, Exhibit 21 (Schedule of significant subsidiaries) 2-3 Reporting period, frequency and contact point The reporting period for our sustainability and financial reporting is January 1 through December 31.
 We publish our ESG Report annually.
-The publication date of our ESG Report is July 18, 2022.
+The publication date of our ESG Report is July 19, 2023.
 Questions about our sustainability reporting can be directed to ESG@crowncastle.com.
 Investors ESG Resources 2-4 Restatements of information There were no restatements of information with respect to the reporting period covered in this GRI Content Index.
 2-5 External assurance We obtain external limited assurance with respect to the sustainability targets included within our credit facility.
 Form 8-K